-NOTE: See Bus Expectations/Bus Stop Rules/Bus Matrix (pages 49-51)
+NOTE: See Bus Expectations/Bus Stop Rules/Bus Matrix (pages 4-51)

-Students will do their part to ensure safe and orderly bus operations and will not engage in behavior that includes, but is not limited to, any behavior that disrupts or distracts a bus driver, or causes a dangerous situation for a bus driver and/or students, or that disturbs the orderly operation of a bus, or that creates a dangerous situation for vehicles operating near a bus.
-Prohibited bus behaviors also include the use of any electronic devices during the operation of a school bus, including but not limited to cell phones, audible electronic devices, or similar devices without headphones; or the use of any other electronic device in a manner that might interfere with the school bus communication equipment or the school bus driver's operation of theschool bus.
-Prohibited bus behaviors also include the use of mirrors, lasers, flash cameras, or any other lights or reflective devices in a manner that might interfere with the school bus driver's operation of the school bus.
-Violations that occur involving the school bus and/or incidents that occur while students are on the way to school (bus stop/neighborhood) or returning from school (bus stop/neighborhood) may result in direct intervention by the school.
-(See Bus Referral Matrix Page 51)
+Students will do their part to ensure safe and orderly bus operations.
+Students must adhere to the following rules: A. Students shall be prohibited from acts of any physical violence as defined by O.C.G.A.
+20-2-751.6, bullying as defined by subsection (a) of O.C.G.A.
+20-2-751.4, physical assault or battery of other persons on the school bus, verbal assault of other persons on the school bus, disrespectful conduct toward the school bus driver or other persons on the school bus, and other unruly behavior; B. Students shall be prohibited from using any electronic devices during the operation of a school bus, including but not limited to cell phones, audible electronic devices, or similar devices without headphones; or the use of any other electronic device in a manner that might interfere with the school bus communication equipment or the school bus driver's operation of the school bus; C. Students shall be prohibited from using mirrors, lasers, flash cameras, or any other lights or reflective devices in a manner that might interfere with the school bus driver's operation of the school bus driver's operation of the school bus and/or incidents that occur while students are on the way to school (bus stop/neighborhood) or returning from school (bus stop/neighborhood) may result in direct intervention by the school.
+(See Bus Referral Matrix Page 48)